Neve-Project/neve-ports/Usage.md

 ./nbuild bootstrap
 ```

-By default, this will be `bldroot` inside your `nports` directory.
+By default, this will be `bldroot` inside your `neve-ports` directory.
 If you have
 just done a source bootstrap, there is a chance you don't need to run this as
 the source bootstrap does it for you as the last step.
 You will need to do this
 if you ever need to re-create it.